yingweiwo

 Mechanism of Action

-Polaprezinc increases the expression of various antioxidant enzymes, including superoxide dismutase 1 (SOD-1), SOD-2, heme oxygenase-1 (HO-1), glutathione S-transferase (GST), glutathione peroxidase (GSH-px), peroxidredoxin-1 (PRDX1; PRXI) and PRXD5 (PRXV).
-This process occurs in the gastric mucosa, defending mucosal cells against reactive oxygen species.
-This drug inhibits the activity of the transcription factor nuclear factor-kappaB (NF-kB) and decreases the expression of various inflammatory cytokines, including interleukin (IL) 1beta, IL-6, IL-8, and tumor necrosis factor alpha (TNF-a).
-Polaprezinc also promotes the expression of numerous growth factors, including as platelet-derived growth factor-B (PDGF-B), vascular endothelial growth factor (VEGF), and nerve growth factor (NGF), in addition to various heat shock proteins (HSPs), including HSP90, HSP70, HSP60, HSP47, HSP27, and HSP10.
-This process promotes tissue growth and protects against damage the gastric mucosa.
+Polyprezinc increases the expression of multiple antioxidant enzymes, including superoxide dismutase 1 (SOD-1), SOD-2, heme oxygenase-1 (HO-1), glutathione S-transferase (GST), glutathione peroxidase (GSH-px), peroxide reductase-1 (PRDX1; PRXI), and PRXD5 (PRXV).
+This process occurs in the gastric mucosa, protecting mucosal cells from reactive oxygen species.
+The drug inhibits the activity of the transcription factor nuclear factor-κB (NF-κB) and reduces the expression of multiple inflammatory cytokines, including interleukin (IL) 1β, IL-6, IL-8, and tumor necrosis factor-α (TNF-α).
+In addition, Polaprezinc promotes the expression of a variety of growth factors, including platelet-derived growth factor-B (PDGF-B), vascular endothelial growth factor (VEGF), and nerve growth factor (NGF), as well as a variety of heat shock proteins (HSPs), such as HSP90, HSP70, HSP60, HSP47, HSP27, and HSP10.
+This process promotes tissue growth and protects the gastric mucosa from damage.
+Polaprezinc is an anti-ulcer drug with proven antioxidant and free radical scavenging properties.
+It protects the intestinal epithelium from radiation damage by inhibiting apoptosis, particularly in the crypt stem cell region.
+[1]

-Mechanism may involve inhibition of p53/p21/Bax pathways (cited from prior studies) and reduction of oxidative stress.
-Pre-irradiation timing (2 hours) is critical for efficacy, aligning with gastrointestinal transit time in mice.
+Its mechanism may involve inhibition of the p53/p21/Bax pathway (cited from previous studies) and reduction of oxidative stress.
+Administration 2 hours before irradiation is crucial for efficacy, which coincides with the gastrointestinal transit time in mice.
 [1]

-Primary application: Prevention of radiation-induced gastrointestinal toxicity during abdominal/pelvic radiotherapy.
-Clinical studies suggest no interference with tumor response to radiation.
+Main application: Prevention of radiation gastrointestinal toxicity during abdominal/pelvic radiotherapy.
+Clinical studies have shown that it does not interfere with the tumor’s response to radiation.
 [1]

-Polaprezinc reverses liver fibrosis by deactivating HSCs: Suppresses proliferation/migration and downregulates ECM markers (collagen I, fibronectin, α-SMA).
-Gene ontology analysis in hepG2 cells treated with 16 μg/ml Polaprezinc revealed altered expression of 202 genes (>1.5-fold) involved in cytoskeleton organization, cell motility, and proliferation regulation.
+Polaprezinc reverses liver fibrosis by inactivating hepatic stellate cells (HSCs): inhibiting proliferation/migration and downregulating extracellular matrix (ECM) markers (type I collagen, fibronectin, α-SMA).
+Gene ontology analysis of HepG2 cells treated with 16 μg/ml polaprezinc revealed that the expression of 202 genes involved in the regulation of cytoskeleton organization, cell movement and proliferation was altered (>1.5-fold).
 [2]

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.